-This article explains our plans to ship the Attribution Reporting API sometime in the first half of 2023, while it's still in incubation in the Web Incubator Community Group.
+This article explains why we shipped the Attribution Reporting API while it's still in incubation in the Web Incubator Community Group.
 Chrome is fully committed to participating in the relevant W3C processes, and Chrome teams are working in the Private Advertising Technology Community Group (PATCG) to identify a solution that is broadly acceptable across many browser engines.
 Shipping the API in parallel will allow us to test and improve this important use case.

 The use cases served by the Attribution Reporting API are important to effectively support the needs of the ecosystem before phasing out third-party cookies.

 We believe that the Attribution Reporting use cases are critical for a thriving web ecosystem.
 We also believe that removing third-party cookies from Chrome is vital to improving users' privacy on the web.

 To address ecosystem needs and better protect user privacy, we think it's necessary to ship this API and thus enable testing and calibration before phasing out third-party cookies.
 This position is aligned with our commitments to the UK's Competition and Markets Authority (CMA) regarding the Privacy Sandbox and Chrome's removal of third-party cookies.